fpgaprince/rtd/docs/source/advance.rst

 REMEMBER, a CLOCK is also a signal. it too, needs to propagate just like anything else. and must adhere/obey the same laws!

+there are 4 types of timing exceptions:
+    Multicycle paths
+    false paths
+    min and max delays
+    clock groups

 Timing Closure